Tatsuya-Nonogaki/export-ADData/README.md

 #### Overview

-Exports users and groups from Active Directory to CSV files using a specified domain or OU as the starting point.
+Exports users, groups, and computers from Active Directory to CSV files using a specified domain or OU as the starting point.

 #### Key Features

 - Export AD Users and Groups to a pair of CSV files.
+- Optionally export AD Computers to a CSV file.
 - Possible to exclude system objects from output.
 - Supports specifying the export base via Distinguished Name (`-DNPath`) or dotted prefix (`-DNPrefix`).
 - Flexible output path selection.